TCNCoalition/website/content/_index.md

 ##  More Information

-More information on the TCN Protocol is available on GitHub at https://github.com/TCNCoalition/TCN.
+More information on the TCN Protocol is available on GitHub at <a href="https://github.com/TCNCoalition/TCN" target="_blank">https://github.com/TCNCoalition/TCN</a>.

 A TCN Coalition statement in response to the Apple/Google announcement on Friday, April 10 is available [here](https://bit.ly/2yRIitL).